Our Commitment to the Community

 Cultural Heritage Monitoring

-Yued and Whadjuk Traditional Owners, through their cultural heritage management plans, are leading the monitoring and protection of cultural heritage at the Julimar Project.
+Yued and Whadjuk Traditional Owners, through their cultural heritage management plans, are leading the monitoring and protection of cultural heritage at the Gonneville Project.

 This includes monitoring conducted by Yued and Whadjuk representatives before a drill rig can be mobilised to an area.
 Monitoring is undertaken to ensure that drilling activities are within areas that to not contain any cultural material.
 The monitoring of each drill site is in addition to broader cultural heritage surveys conducted across the exploration areas in Julimar State Forest.